TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 ### Serial GOL

 `serial_gol.c` is the first version of GOL we wrote.
-It is a simple serial C code which can be used to perform **ordered**, **static** and **static in place** evolution; static in place is the same as static but without using an auxiliary grid, therefore saving half of the memory, and using two different bits of the char representing the cell to store the old and the new status.
+It is a simple serial C code which can be used to perform **ordered**, **static** and **static in place** evolution; static in place is the same as static but without using an auxiliary grid, therefore saving half of the memory, and using two different bits of the char representing each cell to store the old and the new status.
 The evolution can start from any initialized playground of any size (i.e. any rectangular "table" of squared cells which can assume two states: *dead* or *alive*) and for any number of steps (*generations*).
 The kind of evolution to be perfomed is passed by command line.
 The code is also able to output a dump of the system every chosen by the user number of generations, and it always outputs the final state of the system under the name of `final_state.pgm`.
 All input and output files representing a state of the system are in the PGM format.

 The code can also be used to initialise a random playground (with equal probability for dead and alive cell's initial status) with any name assigned.
 In both intialisation and evolution, if a specific name for the playground is not passed the default `game_of_life.pgm` is used.

 If compiled with `-DTIME` the code prints to standard output the time it took to perform the evolution in seconds.
 The time measured is the total time of evolution, not a single generation's one, and its measure excludes time spent to read the initial playgorund and time spent to write the final system's state; in other words it includes only the evolution and the system dumping.
 It is measured using the function `clock_gettime`.

-Here we avoid speaking in details about initialisation and evolution, since they will be treated extensively in the RIFERIMENTO ALLA SEZIONE SU GOL_LIB.C section: they are similar in serial and parallel versions.
+Here we avoid speaking in details about initialisation and evolution, since they will be treated extensively in the RIFERIMENTO ALLA SEZIONE SU GOL_LIB.C section: their serial version is just a simplified one of the parallel.

 To read/write to/from PGM we used the functions already prepared for us, which can be found here RIFERIMENTO.

 ### Parallel GOL

-Starting from `serial_gol.c`, we used MPI to parallelize both I/O and evolution, and openMP to further parallelize evolution, letting each procees spawn a number of threads.
+Starting from `serial_gol.c`, we used MPI to parallelize I/O, initialisation and evolution, and openMP to further parallelize initialisation and evolution, letting each process spawn a number of threads.
 To mix MPI and openMP we chose the **funneled approach**, in which MPI calls can be done from within openMP parallel regions, but only by the master thread.
 This allowed us to write the system's dumps and to communicate among mpi processes whithout having to get out of the parallel region, and therefore avoiding the parallel regions "management" overhead.

 As we said previously, the code is presented in two forms: one `parallel_gol.c` that uses functions defined in `gol_lib.c` for PGM header reading and evolution, and one `parallel_gol_unique.c` that has the very same functions for evolution "embedded".
 We present both versions because we cannot exclude the overhead caused by function calls to be not negligible on some systems.
 We did some tests on ORFEO and it seemed to be irrelevant, at least for small numbers of generations.
 In the following we will refer to `parallel_gol.c`, but, a part from the separation of evolution functions, the code is identical to `parallel_gol_unique.c`.

 For time measurements we use the function `omp_get_wtime`, called by the master thread from within the parallel region.
 The use of `#pragma omp barrier` statements makes sure that the time measured is the actual one between the beginning and the end of the evolution, and not some kind of average among threads' times.
-If compliled with `-DTIME`, in addition to be printed to standard output the measured time is printed to a file called `data.csv`.
+If compliled with `-DTIME`, in addition to be printed to standard output the measured time is also printed to a file called `data.csv`.

 What follows is a brief exposition of the key points in the code.
-We removed some superfluous lines of code (like error checker stuff) and comments to make everything more readable.
+We removed some superfluous lines of code (like error checker stuff) and some comments to make everything more readable.

 ### Initialisation